 In fact, the Kalvarienbergfest might be considered the modern successor to the market and entertainments that established themselves here in past centuries to serve both pilgrims and locals.

-The district of Hernals is not rich in Imperial history and monumental buildings.
+The surrounding district of Hernals is not rich in imperial history and monumental buildings.
 But it has its heart (and a glass of beer) in the right place.
 And it also contains Austria’s oldest continuously-working football stadium (Wiener Sport-Club’s home ground).

 How to get to Kalvarienberg